 Response: Variation in massing, proportion, material contrast, and architectural detailing will be provided establishing a natural hierarchy.
 The proposed development also provides continuity between the newly proposed and existing architecture in the surrounding area, providing visual fluidity along the street frontages.
-This request includes no bonus requests for height, density, or GFAR beyond the base PBD requirements and only one amended development standard to allow for a greater setback average along Marshall Way (building location percentage) due to the unique street angle and proposed building configuration.
+No amended development standards are being requested with this application.